top of page

 RBK_COAT_OF_ARMS_RGB.jpg

 This is a three-year project made possible through funding from Kingston Council's Small Green Grant.
-It's run by Tisu and Divya from Kingston Hive with inputs from a range of experts and community leaders at key points in the research, development and design phases.
+It's run by Divya for Kingston Hive with inputs from a range of experts and community leaders at key points in the research, development and design phases.

 Divya with Teacup.png

-Divya Venkatesh is a creative designer with 12 + years' experience developing emotive and efficient visual communications for nature conservation and sustainable development organisations.
+Divya Venkatesh is a creative designer and visual researcher with 14 + years' experience developing emotive and efficient visual communications for nature conservation and sustainable development organisations.
 She’s passionate about storytelling that uses joy to ignite people’s imagination and transform hope into positive ecological action.
-She’s interested in: - How knowledge is created, shared and lived - Learning through play and games - Imagination Activism - Celebrating the knowledge held in our communities - Long-term and systems thinking

 bottom of page